litestar-org/litestar/docs/usage/caching.rst

 ----------------

 Sometimes it's desirable to cache some responses, especially if these involve expensive calculations, or when polling is expected.
-Starlite comes with a simple mechanism for caching:
+Litestar comes with a simple mechanism for caching:

 .. code-block:: python

-   from starlite import get
+   from litestar import get

    @get("/cached-path", cache=True)